-In regards to visual output, the band has already made more music videos than quite a few that I can think of - where does that proclivity/talent/inspiration come from?
+In regards to visual output, the band has already made more music videos in 3 years than quite a few that I can think of - where does that proclivity/talent/inspiration come from?

 I came to music through writing poetry and working in the theatre.
 The first music I ever recorded and shared with an audience was for scores for plays I was directing.
 I think that my background has probably helped and hurt my development as a musician, or at the very least made me naïve about some musical things and hyper-interested in some music-related things that other more trained musicians may not care about, such as music videos.

 What do you enjoy most about making videos and what do you appreciate most about putting your music/sounds to images?